A Responsible Response to Solar Development

 Application No: P25/V1646/FUL

-Do you want an INDUSTRIAL SOLAR POWER STATION beside the RIver Cole, in the valley below Coleshill village?
+We do not want an INDUSTRIAL SOLAR POWER STATION beside the River Cole, in the valley below Coleshill village.

-Is this valley a green space you value when out walking, along the footpath on King's Hill, from the cemetary or many other high viewpoints?
+This valley is a green space valued when out walking, along the footpath on King's Hill, from the cemetery or many other high viewpoints.

-If you want this rural landscape, which supports Grade 3A agricultural land to be preserved, it’s not too late…
+This rural landscape, which supports Grade 3A agricultural land should be preserved.

-If you are in favour of solar power show your support for it to be put in the right place.
+We are in favour of solar power but in the right place.

 More and more of our green spaces, farmland and uplifting landscapes are being swallowed up by unsuitable developments.